 ''Sitting in the backyard with the whole family and your best buds on a long summer’s afternoon has got to be one of the greatest joys of life.
 What could make that better?
 The smell of your favourite meat slowly seeping out from your pellet smoker, engulfing your backyard. ''

-Pellet smokers are perfect for nearly every cut and kind of meat.
-They are excellent at holding a low temperature for long periods of time, perfect for that big hunk of brisket that needs some of that low & slow TLC.
-On the flipside, they are also incredible at holding a very high heat, and we all know what that means, getting that perfect steak!
+Pellet smokers excel at holding a low temperature for long periods of time & perfect for that big hunk of brisket that needs some of that low & slow TLC.
+On the flip side, they are also incredible at holding a very high heat, and we all know what that means... getting that perfect steak!

 The quality of pellet smoker grills vary from brand to brand & even model to model.
 However, generally, this is not reflected in the price alone.
 When picking out a pellet smoker it is important to think about what you will be using it for and what features you are going to need.
 This will ensure that you are getting the best value for your money and no flashy add-ons that you simply will not use.

 Don't have enough time to fully read through my thorough reviews of these pellet smokers?
 Here is just the essential information you need to know about each smoker and why it is in my top picks.

 The Daniel Boone pellet smoker is more than just a pellet smoker.
 It is a versatile cooker that you can bbq, grill or smoke with.
 It has a huge temperature range that allows you to cook low & slow or sear your favorite steak.
 The wifi model allows you to control your entire cook from your smartphone, this is perfect for cooking in winter time, entertaining or for when you would just rather be watching the game.
 The Daniel Boone is a serious smoker for serious backyard cooks!

 It's not very often that you find something so good that you don't care what the price is.
 For me, that was the Green Mountain Daniel Boone pellet smoker.